nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Launching CLIpboard
 *Option 1*:
-Double-click on `clipboard.jar` to run it.
+* Double-click on `clipboard.jar` to run it.
 If this does not work, go to option 2.

 *Option 2*:
 1. Open a command terminal.
-(Guide to open a command terminal)[https://www.ionos.com/help/email/troubleshooting-mail-basicmail-business/access-the-command-prompt-or-terminal/#:~:text=Open%20Command%20Prompt%20in%20Windows,cmd%22%20and%20then%20click%20OK.].
+[Guide to open a command terminal](https://www.ionos.com/help/email/troubleshooting-mail-basicmail-business/access-the-command-prompt-or-terminal/#:~:text=Open%20Command%20Prompt%20in%20Windows,cmd%22%20and%20then%20click%20OK.).
 2. Copy the file path of the **folder** you put `clipboard.jar` in.
     * [Guide For Windows](https://www.howtogeek.com/670447/how-to-copy-the-full-path-of-a-file-on-windows-10/)
     * [Guide For MacOS](https://support.apple.com/en-sg/guide/mac-help/mchlp1774/mac#:~:text=Show%20the%20path%20to%20a%20file%20or%20folder&text=Choose%20View%20%3E%20Show%20Path%20Bar,bottom%20of%20the%20Finder%20window.)